pantheon-systems/documentation/source/articles/pantheon-101-getting-started.md

 #### Does Pantheon offer professional services?

-Pantheon does not provide development, module, or site building as a service, so we can not write code or develop the sites for you.
+Pantheon does not provide development, module, or site building as a service, so we cannot write code or develop the sites for you.
 There are a number of development firms and skilled contractors who are available if you do not have a developer available.
 See the [Pantheon Partner Directory](https://www.getpantheon.com/partners) for more information.

 If you're seeking an individual developer, there are a number of resources available to help you through this process.
 [Drupal.org](http://drupal.org/) has some comprehensive documentation about [working with service providers](http://drupal.org/node/51169), including: